hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 ### Byte code

-Byte code mutators create mutations by manipulating the compied byte code.
+Byte code mutators create mutations by manipulating the compiled byte code.
 This will usually be done using a third party library such as ASM, javassist or BCEL.

 Of these libraries, BCEL is no longer actively developed or maintained.